commons-app/commons-app-documentation/Press-release-[Draft].md

 In version 2.0, you can:

-**View nearby places that need images.** This way you can help Wikipedia to have images for all articles, and you will discover beautiful places close to you.
+**View nearby places that need images.** Browse nearby locations that need images so you can help Wikipedia to have images for all articles, and discover beautiful places close to you.

 **Do more with titles.** The app suggests categories based on the title that you chose for your image, and you can copy the title and description from your previous upload.